pengsihua2023/Deep-Learning-Lecture-Notes-English/04. Beginner/Beginner: LSTM.md

 * The **gating mechanism** (forget, input, output) is crucial for controlling information flow.
 * Practical implementations (e.g., PyTorch) are straightforward and widely used in real-world sequence modeling tasks.

----

-✨ With these notes, you now have both the **mathematical foundation** and a **hands-on implementation** for LSTM.

----

-If you want, I can now take this and turn it into a **fully compilable LaTeX document** with proper sections, theorem-style boxes for formulas, and nicely formatted Python code.

-Do you want me to do that next?